Tips to avoid expensive foundation repairs

 Owning a home can be one of the joys of life.
-There is nothing quite like turning the key on your new home for the first time and seeing it for the first time as YOUR home.
+There is nothing quite like turning the key on your new home and seeing it for the first time as YOUR home.

-At the same time, homeownership can also incredibly maddening and frustrating.
+At the same time, homeownership also can be incredibly maddening and frustrating.
 There are times you find yourself facing unwanted expenses.
 Not to mention suddenly seeing your bank account shrink.

 Plumbing issues, power failures caused by faulty wiring, and malfunctioning appliances are common household issues that require repairs.
-Thankfully, foundation damage can mainly be prevented by taking a few preventative measures.do
+Thankfully, foundation damage can mainly be prevented by taking a few preventative measures.

 Below we cover some of the most common causes of foundation damage and how to avoid major problems.